fieldtrip/website/development/project/synthetic_grad.md

 - unit normal vector (p) (use the position relative to head coordinate system)
 - baseline from previous coil (for coils other than the first)

-To compute the "field" picked up by a senso
+To compute the "field" picked up by a sensor

 1. Compute and sum the flux picked up by each coil.
 2. To convert from flux to "field", divide the total flux by the effective